Joanna (1968 film)

+Joanna is a 1968 British comedy-drama film directed and written by Michael Sarne, and starring Geneviève Waïte, Christian Doermer, Calvin Lockhart and Donald Sutherland.

 Plot

-Joanna, a wide-eyed somewhat naïve art student in London, has a romantic fling with her teacher, aspiring painter Hendrik Casson.
-She eventually leaves him for impoverished Dominic, while her gold-digging friend Beryl takes up with the quite wealthy Lord Sanderson.
+Joanna, a wide-eyed, naïve art student in Swinging London, has a romantic fling with her teacher, aspiring painter Hendrik Casson.
+She eventually leaves him for impoverished Dominic while her gold-digging friend Beryl takes up with the quite wealthy Lord Sanderson.

 They travel to Sanderson's second home in Morocco, where he reveals that he has a terminal illness and sponsors an exhibit of Hendrik's paintings.
 Meanwhile, Dominic dumps Joanna because she refuses to stop seeing other men.

 Joanna's next lover, Beryl's brother Gordon, impregnates her.
-Beaten by criminals to whom he is in debt, Gordon takes revenge by killing one.
-He is convicted of murder and sent to prison, leaving Joanna alone.
+Beaten by criminals to whom he is in debt, Gordon takes revenge by killing one of them.
+He is convicted of murder and sent to prison, leaving Joanna alone with their expected child.